-CD-2, Performance Baseline: Completion of preliminary design, and development of a performance baseline that contains a detailed scope, schedule, and cost estimate, and KPPs that must be achieved at CD-4.
+CD-2, Performance Baseline: Completion of preliminary design, and development of a performance baseline that contains a detailed scope, schedule, and cost estimate.
 The process of technology development, in accordance with the program/project's technology development plans and any TMPs issued as a result of a prior TRA, should ensure that all CTEs have reached at least TRL 6, which indicates that the technology is ready for insertion into detailed design, as applicable and appropriate.
 A TRA should be performed at least 90 days prior to reaching CD-2 to independently assure that the CTEs have in fact reached TRL 6 or the supportable recommended program/project's target level for CD-2, as applicable and appropriate.
-Projects are encouraged to achieve TRL 7 prior to CD-3 as a recognized best practice, but in no instance it is recommended that CD-2 be approved with a TRL less than 6.
-In either case, the residual risks should be accounted in the Risk Management Plan, recorded in the risk register and assigned the proper contingency in the project baseline (see DOE G 413.3-7A).